-ULEZ expansion: Contested claims examined
+Ulez expansion: Contested claims examined

 'The government has the power to stop the expansion'

-According to Section 143 of the Greater London Authority Act (1999), the government has the power to force the mayor to change his transport strategy if any element is "inconsistent with national policies relating to transport" and is viewed as damaging to anywhere outside of London.
+According to Section 143 of the Greater London Authority Act (1999), the government can force the mayor to change his transport strategy if any element is "inconsistent with national policies relating to transport" and is viewed as damaging to anywhere outside of London.

-While there is a particular impact from ULEZ on the counties surrounding the capital, in practice there would appear to be a number of reasons why the government would not block the expansion.
+While there is a particular impact from Ulez on the counties surrounding the capital, in practice there would appear to be a number of reasons why the government would not block the expansion, particularly given its commitment to similar schemes elsewhere.

-Transport and air quality are devolved areas for a reason - it is held that these policies are best devised and championed at this local level.
+Transport and air quality are devolved areas for a reason - it is held that these policies are best devised and championed at a local level.

 This is the extension of a policy originated by London's former mayor Boris Johnson, and is one that the government implicitly endorsed when it agreed a funding deal with Mr Khan in August.

-Note: This story was first published on 15 March and has been updated to provide further context.
-The BBC will continue to update the article to reflect new developments.